Pickle is a TaskRabbit-style app for Generation Z

 Now these companies are joined by Pickle, a peer-to-peer mobile app that enables users to do ‘jobs’ for one another.
 Founder Daneh Westropp decided to create the app after running away from home and school at the age of 15 and realising that young people are often looking for ways to sustain themselves and make themselves independent.

-users simply say what they want or need and how much they are willing to pay (if anything), others who are willing and capable then ask questions, negotiate and accept.
-The money is brokered through Paypal and once the Job is completed both parties rate each other.
+Users simply say what they want or need and how much they are willing to pay (if anything), others who are willing and capable then ask questions, negotiate and accept.
+The money is brokered through PayPal and once the Job is completed both parties rate each other.
 The app takes 20% from each completed job, 10% from either side of the transaction.
 The company is aiming to raise a seed round.
 There is an iOS and Android version.

 But there’s a twist.
 Within the app users can ‘dare’ each other, the idea being to add an entertainment element into the mix.
 And this is a social jobs app with hashtags, @user and threaded comments.